There's Plenty of Room at the Bottom: Challenges

 At the meeting Feynman concluded his talk with two challenges, and offered a prize of $1000 for the first to solve each one.
 The first challenge involved the construction of a tiny motor, which, to Feynman's surprise, was achieved by November 1960 by Caltech graduate William McLellan, a meticulous craftsman, using conventional tools.
-The motor met the conditions, but did not advance the art.
+The motor met the conditions, but did not advance the field.
 The second challenge involved the possibility of scaling down letters small enough so as to be able to fit the entire Encyclopædia Britannica on the head of a pin, by writing the information from a book page on a surface 1/25,000 smaller in linear scale.
 In 1985, Tom Newman, a Stanford graduate student, successfully reduced the first paragraph of A Tale of Two Cities by 1/25,000, and collected the second Feynman prize.
 Newman's thesis adviser, R. Fabian Pease, had read the paper in 1966, but it was another graduate student in the lab, Ken Polasko, who had recently read it who suggested attempting the challenge.
 Newman was looking for an arbitrary random pattern to demonstrate their technology.
 Newman said, "Text was ideal because it has so many different shapes."